AGCCS/AGCCS-CTRL22/demesh/README.md

 [...]
 ```

-Here, we first observe the root node to subscribe to `/DEMESH/+/control`.
+Here, we first observe the root node subscribing to the topic `/DEMESH/+/control`.
 The root node will forward any control message to the mesh network in the same way it does with messages received via the plain TCP socket.
 We will also observe  periodic heartbeat publications at  `/DEMESH/+/heartbeat`  from all nodes.
 Once this is functional on the broker side, we may run it in daemon mode, e.g.

 ```
 pi@lrt101:~/ $ mosquitto -d -p 1884